sendgrid/docs/content/docs/ui/sending-email/senders.md

 *To add tags to your email:*

 1. In the Design editor, navigate to the **Build** tab and drag a Text module into your campaign body.
-If you’re using the Code editor, click the gear icon on the left to open the **Settings** bar.
+If you’re using the Code Editor, click the gear icon on the left to open the **Settings** bar.
 1. Navigate to the **Tags** tab.
 1. Select the copy icon next to the tag you want to add to your campaign.
 1. Paste the tag into your text module.